dreamRs/billboarder/cran-comments.md

 0 errors | 0 warnings | 0 notes

 * OK on win-builder.
-* This is a maintenance update to work with the upcoming new version of ggplot2.
+* This is a maintenance update to work with the upcoming version of ggplot2.

 ---

+Thanks!
+Victor